wdumez/evolutionary-computing/README.md

 - I need to maintain diversity in the initialization.
 So far, I assumed that doing a greedy init (1.0) for all candidates, that this is not maintained.
 However, for tour1000 I am seeing that there are *no* duplicates!
 And the avg. (~350) and max. (~550) dist. seems to also imply that it actually *is* kind of diverse...
+- PMX seems to work fine up until about tour 750, and for tour1000 it seems downright worse than order.
+(The mean _increases_ somehow for tour1000...) -> Confirmed!
+PXM only _increases_ for tour1000, but order only is fine!